Last Updated on December 19, 2021 by

 1. Synchronized Skating

-This used to be called precision skating and it is done by both men and women, it has an age limit though, only people who are within the ages of 12 to 20.
+This used to be called precision skating and it is done by both men and women, it has an age limit though, only people who are between the ages of 12 to 20.
 It is just like a group form of ice dance.
 The only difference is the extra emphasis that is added on particular formations that have to be incorporated

 2. Ice Theater